 Ethics and Public Policy Laboratory, Catholic University of Central Africa

-We are pleased to announce a call for abstracts for the 6th annual Yaoundé Seminar, on the topic “Ethics, Public Policy, and Health."
+We are pleased to announce the 6th annual Yaoundé Seminar, on the topic “Ethics, Public Policy, and Health."

 Jointly sponsored by: Edmond J. Safra Center for Ethics and the Center for Bioethics (Harvard University), Center for Population-Level Bioethics (Rutgers University), McCoy Family Center for Ethics in Society (Stanford University), Institute for Ethics, History and the Humanities (University of Geneva), Competence Center for African Research (University of St. Gallen), Université du Québec à Rimouski, and Ethics and Public Policy Laboratory (Catholic University of Central Africa).

-Call: Health and health care make a significant contribution to what we can do and be in our lives.
+Call: Health makes a significant contribution to what we can do and be in our lives.
 Today, equipped with knowledge about the medical, social, and behavioural determinants of health, we have an unprecedented opportunity to achieve healthy conditions of life for broad and diverse populations.
-Conversely, through inaction or inattention we risk adding to health and social inequalities that arise between individuals, groups, and states, and may leave populations less healthy than they otherwise could be.
+Conversely, through inaction or inattention we risk adding to health and social inequalities that arise between individuals, groups, and states, leave populations less healthy than they otherwise ought to be.
 The policies that state-actors adopt with respect to health and health care have a key role to play in negotiating between these alternate futures.
-Yet even with the best will possible, public policymakers, particularly in developing nations, must grapple with complexities introduced by limited resources, weak institutions, global power structures, complex relationships with international and private health actors, and local traditions and values, in steering a course forward.
+Yet even with the best intentions, public policymakers, particularly in developing nations, must grapple with complexities introduced by limited resources, weak institutions, global power structures, complex relationships with international and private health actors, and local traditions and values, in steering a course forward.

 We invite contributions from different theoretical perspectives, and we plan to approach these questions both from the perspective of analytical political philosophy, ethics, rights-based frameworks, and from the perspective of non-Western traditions, e.g. African philosophy.
 Suggested topics include (this list is not meant to be exhaustive):